slowernews/wisdom-tldr/README.md

 > *'Being grateful is looking down.'*

+> *'Comparison is the thief of joy.' -- Theodore Roosevelt*

 By breaking long term goals you can enjoy the journey.<br>
 Happiness is a journey, not a destination.